bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-01-29-newsletter.md

   one on an offline computer as a cold wallet for storing private keys and one on a networked computer for monitoring the wallet balance and broadcasting transactions.
-But how would you actually use [BIP174][] Partially-Signed Bitcoin Transactions (PSBTs) to spend money using these two wallets?
+But how would you actually use [BIP174][] Partially Signed Bitcoin Transactions (PSBTs) to spend money using these two wallets?
 BIP174 author Andrew Chow explains.

 - [Why relay transactions from node to node---why not send them to